apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Actor Lukas Gage and hairstylist Chris Appleton will divorce after 6 months of marriage**
+**David Cameron's shock return divides UK Tories**

-You can read more about it [here](https://www.cbsnews.com/news/lukas-gage-chris-appleton-divorce/).
+You can read more about it [here](https://www.politico.eu/article/david-cameron-shock-return-divide-uk-tory/).

 ## Requirements
 - Python 3.8